virtual-labs/exp-structures-iiith/experiment/aim.md

 But what if you want to create a collection of data elements with diverse data types and reference this entire ensemble with a single identifier?
 The answer is a resounding 'yes,' and the tool for this task is structures.
 Structures empower you to assemble a heterogeneous collection of elements, each with its own data type, and then reference this entire assembly using a single name.
 Structures can even include arrays, making them incredibly versatile.

 In essence, a structure serves as a custom data type that can encompass multiple components of various data types, allowing you to encapsulate complex data structures in a cohesive manner.
 This flexibility also extends to creating arrays of structure variables, further enhancing your ability to manage and organize your data effectively.

-With this experiment, you will gets hands-on and try:

-- To understand how to use structures as a compund datatype.
-- To design structures according to your requirement.
-- To understand when structures are better data-structures than arrays.